innovyze/Open-Source-Support/04 InfoWorks WS Pro/01 Ruby/Notes/README.md

-# Common Operations

-These pages cover some useful notes and common operations you may need to do in Ruby.

-## General
+# General Notes

-As of version 2024.2, InfoWorks WS Pro and InfoWorks ICM both ship with Ruby 2.4.0.
+As of version 2024.x, InfoWorks WS Pro (and InfoWorks ICM) ships with Ruby 2.4.0.
 Due to the integration it is not possible to use Ruby Gems (i.e. external libraries from Ruby's package manager) without manually linking the files, but you can use the majority of the Ruby Standard Library.
 Documentation for the Standard Library (abbreviated stdlib) [can be found here](https://ruby-doc.org/stdlib-2.4.0/).

-### Directories (i.e. Paths)
+## Directories (i.e. Paths)

+There are two important paths when running Ruby scripts:

+- The working directory (`Dir.pwd`) - where a relative pathname or command will resolve, i.e. `./file.cfg`.
+When running Ruby scripts this is the application directory in `C:/Program Files/...`.
+- The script file (`WSApplication.script_file`) - where the first script run by the UI or Exchange is located
+- The current script file (`__dir__`) - where the current `.rb` script is, which is mostly relevant when running complex scripts that `require` others

 When pointing to a directory or file on your computer, the directory separator can be Unix-style (forward) or Windows-style (backward). i.e.: